 Join clubs that you have an interest in.
-It may not seem like much now, but you never know when the poetry club or French club will come in handy in your future.
-It may be as simple as you and your future employer took the same auto mechanics class in high school.
+They may come in handy in unexpected ways like if you and your future employer took the same auto mechanics class in high school.
 It's little things like this that may help you get your start in the working world.

 Find an Internship

-Internships are a great way to gain real world experience while you're still in school.
-Most internships are unpaid in monetary terms, but most offer course credits.
+Internships are a great way to gain real-world experience while you're still in school.
+Most internships are unpaid in monetary terms, but many offer course credits.
 Besides the credits, having an internship can be a huge payoff in the long run.
-Not only will you have practical experience in your chosen field, but your prospective employer will see that you are focused, serious, and determined about your career path, a winning combination in anyone's book.
+Not only will you have practical experience in your chosen field, but your prospective employer will see that you are focused, serious, and determined about your career path.

 Find Part Time Work

-If you'd really like to get a jump on your future career plans, finding a part time job may be just the ticket.
-Try to tailor your search to the area you'd like to eventually work in, and when on the interview, be sure to mention that to the prospective employer.
-Employers like nothing more than to hire candidates who not only have a keen interest in the work being offered, but that have a desire to stay long term with the company.
+If you'd really like to get a jump on your future career plans, finding a part-time job may be just the ticket.
+Try to tailor your search to the area you'd like to eventually work in and when on the interview, be sure to mention that to the prospective employer.

 Think Outside the Box